 "I think I heard something.
 Hey, are you awake in there?"

-Church deactivated the battle replay, and its image was replaced with the face of a well-known Chinese girl, trying to peer past Exeter's reflective visor.
-Before she treated him like a fish at an aquarium again, Church deactivated Exeter completely, and the suit began to fold.
+Church deactivated the battle replay, and its image was replaced with the face of a familiar Chinese girl with several band-aids and bandages on her face, trying to peer past Exeter's reflective visor.
+Before she treated him like a fish at an aquarium again, Church deactivated Exeter completely, and the suit began to fold away before dissipating.
 As it finished, Church found himself lying in the exact same bed Rinin had about a week ago.

 Church rubbed the side of his face as he sat up.
 "You don't have any questions?"

-Rin shrugged.
+Apparently finding his question pointless, Rin merely shrugged.
 "Sure I do.
-You blasted a crater half the size of the stadium and almost as deep into the ground.
+You blasted a crater a fourth the size of the stadium and almost as deep into the ground.
 But I doubt you would tell me what that weapon was even if I asked."
-She leaned forward and pecked him on the cheek.
+With that answer, Rin then leaned forward and pecked the boy before her on the cheek.
 "All I'm gonna say is thanks for not shooting Ichika with it.
 I saw how you pointed it away at the last second."

-Church blushed just a little, but managed to keep his composure.
-"Isn't that a little much for a thanks between two people who've only known each other for a week?"
+While it was hardly a kiss to boast about, her touch made Church blush just a little, though he managed to keep his composure.
+"I-isn't that a little much for a thanks between two people who've only known each other for essentially a day or two?"

-"You almost killed my future husband.
-But you chose not to; I think that deserves a little more than a thank you, and my arms hurt too much to give you a hug."
+"Hey, you could have killed my future husband y'know.
+But you chose not to; I think that deserves a little more than a verbal thank you, and my arms hurt too much to give you a hug.
+One is broken, in case you've forgotten."

 Church decided not to press the matter any further.
 "Chifuyu isn't going to make me fix that hole too, is she?"